Virtual Presentation Guidelines:

 All speaker presentations will be scheduled into the program as simulated live talks.
 This means that attendees will watch each pre-recorded talk as if being broadcast live — without the stress of live streaming and the potential technical issues that arise from this.

-Following from each pre-recorded talk, the presenter will be asked (where possible) to attend a virtual live Q&A to answer any questions or add to any discussions taking place around a presentation.
+Following on from each pre-recorded talk, the presenter will be asked (where/when possible) to attend a virtual live Q&A to answer any questions or add to any discussions taking place around a presentation.

-- 15-minute pre-recorded video presentation (with or without PowerPoint slides or equivalent)
+- Pre-recorded (max 15-minute) video presentation (with or without PowerPoint slides or equivalent – see instructions above).

 The Cognitive Science Society is pleased to announce the establishment of the CogSci Grove which aims to mobilise cognitive scientists to offset carbon emissions associated with their professional activities.